victorjonsson/PHP-Markdown-Documentation-Generator/README.md

 The documentation is just as important as the code it's refering to.
 With this command line tool you will be able to write your documentation once, and only once!

-Write you code documentation following the standard set by [phpdoc](http://www.phpdoc.org/) and generate markdown-formatted documenation by calling `phpdocs-md` in your console and get a full documenation of your code base.
+Write you code documentation following the standard set by [phpdoc](http://www.phpdoc.org/) and generate a markdown-formatted documenation by calling `phpdocs-md` in your console.

 ### Example